-According to the, 47.2% of Americans age 30 and older have advanced gum disease.
-While gingivitis only affects the gums, can affect your gums and the bones that support your teeth.
+According to the Centers for Disease Control and Prevention,.
+While gingivitis only affects the gums, periodontal disease can affect your gums and the bones that support your teeth.
 Thankfully, preventing gum disease can be easy when you schedule regular dental checkups and practice good oral hygiene.

 1. Practice Good Oral Hygiene

 Gum disease is caused by untreated dental plaque buildup on your teeth and gums.
 While you’ll still need a professional teeth cleaning to get rid of tartar (hardened plaque), brushing your teeth at home will remove most plaque.
 Make sure you also floss once daily to remove dental plaque hiding between teeth and along the gum line.
 Gum disease is caused by untreated plaque buildup, so make sure you practice good oral hygiene every day.

 Vitamin C deficiency has been found to be one of the leading causes of gum disease.
 Eating more oranges, strawberries, kiwis, or even Vitamin C supplements can help boost your resistance against gum disease.
 Vitamin C has healing properties that can help stop gums from bleeding and swelling—common gum disease symptoms.

 3. Eat a Balanced Diet

 Not only is a balanced diet good for your smile, but it can help improve overall health.
 Be sure to stay away from sugary foods and drinks that can lead to tooth decay and gum disease.
 A balanced diet filled with vitamins and minerals will boost your immunity and help prevent gum disease.